semidark/kiterm/README.md

    - [X] Refine Copy and Paste functionality vor VTE Terminal (ctrl+shift+c and ctrl+shift+v)
    - [X] Add Zoom functionality to VTE
    - [X] Make VTE Scrollback buffer size configurable
-   - [ ] Add Command generation Chat in VTE that allows the user to just generate a prompt directly to the terminal.
-It should use the current chat and Terminal content for the generation but directly output it to the VTE Terminal
+   - [X] Add Command generation Chatbox to VTE that allows the user to generate a prompt directly to the terminal.
+   - [ ] Always display Scrollbar in VTE since it is an indicator how much content is send to the LLM

 ### Phase 3: Advanced Features
 1. **Conversation Management**
    - [X] Improve regex Markdown Rendering with library
+   - [ ] Autmatic System Exploration script.
+Identifies what kind of shell we are in and if we have admin/root rights.
+This information is then used for Command Generation Feature and as guidance in the AI Chat
+   - [ ] Add keyboard shortcuts for Focus switching between chat and Terminal
    - [ ] Display token usage (divided by Terminal / Chat / Prompt / Systemprompt)
    - [ ] Save/load conversation history
    - [ ] Improve code block rendering with syntax highlighting
    - [ ] Export conversations
-   - [ ] Add keyboard shortcuts for Focus switching between chat and Terminal
    - [ ] Implement model selection
    - [ ] Handle API key securely
    - [ ] Add support for clickable links
+   - [ ] Add Tabs to have multiple Terminals availible.
+Just like any modern Terminal app

 ## Prerequisites